apollosandoval/nutritrack-capstone/client/README.md

 - As a user, I can compose a new message to send to another user.

 #### Clients
+- As a user, I can see a list of all of my existing clients.
+- As a user, when I click a client, I am navigated to a view of their profile page.

 ## User

 #### Dashboard
-####### Layout:
+###### Layout:
-- As a user, when I login I see a banner displaying my current intake broken up into nutritional categories
+- As a user, when I login I see a banner displaying my current intake broken up into nutritional categories.
-- Below the summary banner, I see a list of meal cards corresponding to that day's input
+- Below the summary banner, I see a list of meal cards corresponding to that day's input.
-- As a user, I see a fixed floating button in the bottom right to add new meal cards
+- As a user, I see a fixed floating button in the bottom right to add new meal cards.
-####### Functionality:
+###### Functionality:
-- As a user, I can add new meals via a modal form upon pressing the 'add' button
+- As a user, I can add new meals via a modal form upon pressing the 'add' button.
-- As a user, I can see a detailed view beyond the macroscopic view of nutritional information displayed in a meal card
+- As a user, I can see a detailed view beyond the macroscopic view of nutritional information displayed in a meal card.

 #### Messages
 ###### Layout: